Taylor Wimpey secures planning consent for Midlothian development

 Planning applications for the infrastructure required to deliver a development of this scale and the housebuilder’s detailed proposal for the first phase of new homes will follow in the next few weeks.

-The new homes in the first phase of the development will include an impressive mix of two, three, and four-bedroom styles to appeal to a wide range of buyers.
-Once all consents are in place, work is planned to start on these later this year.
+The new homes in the first phase will include a mix of two, three, and four-bedroom styles.
+Once all consents are in place, work is planned to start later this year.

 Taylor Wimpey said that, as the development progresses, there will be a ‘substantial’ range of benefits for the local community.
-These include the creation of around 1,000 new properties with a choice of detached, semi-detached and terraced homes to appeal to a wide range of potential homebuyers.
+These include the creation of around 1,000 new properties with a choice of detached, semi-detached and terraced homes.

-Further to this is the provision of open space and community facilities; 25% affordable homes and apartments; and new cycleways, pedestrian footpaths, and the realignment of some parts of the existing bridleway and core path will encourage green, active travel throughout the development and connect with the existing local communities; and Little Wood will be protected and enhanced to create a green corridor across the development.
-Paths outside and along the edge of the woods will link to its existing informal paths.
+Further to this is the provision of open space and community facilities; 25% affordable homes and apartments; and new cycleways, pedestrian footpaths, and the realignment of some parts of the existing bridleway and core path to encourage green, active travel throughout and connect with the existing local communities.

 Pauline Mills, technical director at Taylor Wimpey East Scotland, said, “We are very pleased to have secured our Planning Permission in Principle for our development at Bannock Wood in Bonnyrigg, and we are continuing to make the significant preparations that are required to create our vision for this new neighbourhood in Midlothian.